 - Model – How data is stored in the database.

-- View – Displays the model data to the user / the components that are visible to the user, such as an output or a GUI.
+- View – Displays the model data to the user / the visible components, such as an output or a GUI.

 - Controller – The central interface between the user and the system, helping to convert the output from the model to the view component.